AliCodes-Dev/Pychuss/readme.md

 ---

-## 🧠 About the Project
+## 🧠 About PyChuss

-**PyChuss** is not just another beginner Python project.
-It’s a structured, object-oriented chess game built from the ground up using **Pygame**.
-It features real piece movement rules, a working board, capturing logic, and a dev-friendly architecture.
+**PyChuss** is a structured, object-oriented chess game built from scratch using **Pygame**.
+It features:

-Perfect if you’re learning:
+- Real chess piece movement and capturing rules
+- A working, interactive board
+- Clean, modular architecture for easy learning and extension

+Great for learning about:

-- Game architecture design (OOP)
+- Game architecture (OOP)
 - Turn-based logic
 - Rule validation
 - Modular Python development